dotnet/Open-XML-SDK/README.md

 Build Instructions
 ==================

-This project uses the `project.json` for the project build system.
-Please see the [.NET Core SDK](https://www.microsoft.com/net/core#windows) for more information on how to use this project type.
+This project uses the new csproj format and the release versions of the tooling in Visual Studio 2017.
+For more info on how to use this project type to build your project, see the release notes for Visual Studio 2017: https://www.visualstudio.com/en-us/news/releasenotes/vs2017-relnotes#dotnetcore

 To build the Open XML SDK:
 - Clone the repo at https://github.com/OfficeDev/Open-XML-SDK